Michael Martin appointed as new CEO of St Kitts and Nevis Citizenship by Investment Unit

-Basseterre, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Michael Martin has been appointed to take the helm at St Kitts and Nevis’ Citizenship by Investment Unit and lead the evolution of the country’s investment migration programme.
+BASSETERRE, Saint Kitts and Nevis, Dec.
+17, 2022 (GLOBE NEWSWIRE) -- Michael Martin has been appointed to take the helm at St Kitts and Nevis’ Citizenship by Investment Unit and lead the evolution of the country’s investment migration programme.

 The twin-island nation is on a drive to enhance its Citizenship by Investment Programme, so it continues to be the benchmark of the global investor immigration industry.